advin4603/counting_r/README.md

-# Counting R's in Strawberry
+# From Early Encoding to Late Suppression: Interpreting LLMs on Character Counting Tasks

-This repo contains accompanying code for the paper Counting R’s In Strawberries: Investigating The Unreliability Of LLMs In Counting Letters In Words
+This repo contains accompanying code for the paper From Early Encoding to Late Suppression: Interpreting LLMs on Character Counting Tasks

 ## Usage
 - Ensure python >= 3.10